le-jzr/spl/README.md

 Q: How do you encode anything else?
 A: Any way you want.
 If you think something deserves a guideline here, let me know.

+Q: Is there a "canonical" encoding?
+A: The binary stream representation without any key strings, and with no length specifications except the mandatory ones.
+To the best of my knowledge, such restricted encoding is unique.
+(And you can readily compute this from any other encoding.)